SayHelloGmbH/shp-gemport-search/README.md

 ### Implementation

+Use the file _assets/react/search.min.js_ from this Github repository.
+(Do not hotlink it to this repository, as the file is not publicly accessible from its URL here.)

 The script should be added to the HTML page using a `script` tag in the usual way.
 The script searches for matching HTML elements on the page using the standard `DOMContentLoaded` browser event and it's recommended to enqueue the script at the end of the `body`.
 Using `defer` or `async` to load the script may cause event timing issues.

     <script src="https://FULL_PATH_TO_FOLDER/search.min.js"></script>